Juan Hinojosa

-Juan Jesus "Chuy" Hinojosa (born March 7, 1946) is a Democratic member of the Texas Senate representing the 20th District (Corpus Christi–McAllen).
+Juan Jesus "Chuy" Hinojosa (born March 7, 1946) is an American politician and attorney who is a member of the Texas Senate, representing the 20th district, which stretches from Corpus Christi to McAllen.
+A Democrat, he was first elected to the Senate in 2002 and has represented parts of South Texas in the Texas Legislature for a combined total of over 35 years.

-Biographical information
+Biography

-Born in McAllen, Texas, Hinojosa was a farm worker who worked his way through school to earn a law degree.
-For more than 25 years, Hinojosa has represented South Texas in both the Texas House of Representatives and the Texas Senate.
+Education and legal career

-Hinojosa served his country in the United States Marine Corps from 1966 to 1968, was a squad leader in Vietnam War.
-Returning to South Texas, he earned a bachelor's degree in Political Science from Pan American University in Edinburg, graduating with honors.
+Born in McAllen, Texas, Hinojosa was a farm worker who worked his way through school to earn a Juris Doctor degree.
+He served his country in the United States Marine Corps from 1966 to 1968, and was a squad leader in Vietnam War.
+Returning to South Texas, he earned a bachelor's degree in political science from Pan American University in Edinburg, graduating with honors.

-After receiving a law degree from Georgetown University in Washington D.C., Hinojosa worked for the Legal Aid Society of Nueces County in Corpus Christi and as an Assistant Attorney General in McAllen and San Antonio.
+After graduating from Georgetown University Law Center in Washington, D.C., Hinojosa worked for the Legal Aid Society of Nueces County in Corpus Christi, and as an Assistant Attorney General in McAllen and San Antonio.